Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 compiling a dataset that encompasses both of these papers and also applies maximum-likelihood and Bayesian approaches to constructing gene trees.

-A second goal is to learn methods that I will directly apply to my dissertation research.
-I want to gain experience using RAXML and RevBayes for gene tree constructions for single MHC genes across species and populations.
+A second but equally important goal is to learn methods that I will directly apply to my dissertation research.
+I want to gain experience using RAXML and RevBayes for gene tree constructions for single MHC genes across both species and populations.

 ## Methods

 Instructions for analyses including code can be found in Instructions_LeporidsAnalysis.txt and Instructions_LepusAnalysis.txt, and scripts can be found in the folder scripts.

-To obtain DQA sequences for leporids, I downloaded the Surridge et al. 2008 sequences from GenBank in a fasta file.
-To obtain DQA sequences for Lepus europaeus across Europe, I downloaded sequences from de Bellocq et al. 2009 and Koutsogiannouli et al. 2009 from Genbank.
+To obtain DNA DQA sequences for leporids, I downloaded the Surridge et al. 2008 sequences from GenBank in a fasta file.
+To obtain DNA DQA sequences for Lepus europaeus that were also location-tagged, I downloaded sequences from de Bellocq et al. 2009 and Koutsogiannouli et al. 2009 from Genbank.

-I used the alignment program Mafft to align separately align DQA leporid and
+I used the alignment program Mafft to separately align DQA leporid and
 L. europaeus sequences.
 Alignments were inspected using Mesquite and exported as .nex and .phy files.
 ModelGenerator v851 (Keane et al. 2006) was used to compare across 56 nucleotide substitution models to select the best fit for the leporid and L. europaeus datasets.
 For leporids, AIC1, AIC2, and BIC all converged on the K80+G model as the best fit.
 For the L. europaeus dataset, AIC1, AIC2, and BIC selected either TrNef+I+G or TrNef+G as the best fit.
 However, since I was unsure how to implement these models in RevBayes and RAXML, I used the next best fit model, which was K80+G.

 RAXML runs were conducted on OSCAR using RAXMLv8.2.0, which allows for the K80 model to be specified.
 For both the leporid and the L. europaeus datasets, the K80 model and the